MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 - Omnichannel admin center
 - **App profile manager:** Will also be removed in April 2023.

-We recommend that you start using the Customer Service admin center app to perform tasks like manage cases, and configure unified routing, voice channel, and agent experience profiles.
+We recommend that you start using the Customer Service admin center app to perform tasks like manage cases, and configure unified routing, channels, and agent experience profiles.
 More information: [Get started with Customer Service admin center](cs-admin-center.md)

 ## Omnichannel Administration app is deprecated